-The department awards its most promising M.A. and Ph.D. students financial support in the form of teaching assistantships, research assistantships, Grinter, and Graduate School Funding Awards.
-In addition, students are encouraged to apply for an array of other fellowships.
-To apply for this financial support fill out the Application for Graduate Fellowship and Assistantship form that can be sent to you in the application materials from the department or downloaded from the Graduate School's website here.
+The department awards its most promising M.A. and Ph.D. students financial support in the form of teaching assistantships, research assistantships, and Grinter awards.
+In addition, students are encouraged to apply for an array

 Assistantships

 Teaching Assistantships include waivers of in-state and out-of-state tuition plus a stipend.
 Research Assistantships are funded by research grants received by members of the department and by programs elsewhere in the University.
 These assistantships are awarded normally only to students already enrolled at the University of Florida; current students should apply to the research project or individual faculty member holding the research grant.